li9com/learn-openshift/lab09-persistent-storage/README.md

 Note!
 The example above shows that pvc-web is bound to pv0059.
 This means that data will be located at /var/lib/origin/openshift.local.pv/pv0059

-Note! the PV may be different depending on your OpenShift cluster settings
+Note!
+The PV may be different depending on your OpenShift cluster settings

 ## Deploying a persistent application

 We are going to deploy an httpd container which data is persistent.

 - Deploy  httpd application